What treatments are safe to have if you are currently undergoing chemotherapy?

 Reiki is completely safe to work alongside orthodox medicine, it is deeply relaxing which I am sure would help during this challenging, to say the least, time in your life.
 It helps your own self healing system kick in, and whilst deeply relaxing it re-energizes giving you some vigour to help you through, a stressfull and tiresome time.
 If you wish I can send you distant healing until you find a reiki practioner near you, just let me know, wishing you well, San, reiki-torbay.

-Search Treatwell for Pedicure near you
+Search Treatwell for Manicure near you

 Face2face